Franciszek Maksymilian Ossoliński: Biography

 His political and military career began at the end of the 17th century under patronage of Stanisław Antoni Szczuka.
 He was private secretary to Augustus II and one of his closest co-workers.
 He was a strong supporter of giving more power to the King.
 His policy as Grand Treasurer, induced an increase in income from customs duties.

 He was a frequent deputy to the Sejm from 1718.
 As Sejm Marshal of the ordinary Sejm in Warsaw, from 5 May to 16 November 1722, he warned that broken sessions of the Sejm could lead to the downfall and the end of the Polish–Lithuanian Commonwealth.

 In 1733 he signed the election of Stanisław I as King of Poland and commanded armed forces in the defence of the monarch.
 After the capitulation of Gdańsk in 1734 he was captured by the Russian army.

-He refused to submit to King Augustus III and after 1736 he stayed at the court of Stanisław I Leszczyński in Lunéville, Lorraine.
+He refused to submit to King Augustus III and after 1736 he stayed at the court of Stanisław I Leszczyński in the Palace of Lunéville in Lorraine.
+He died at the Château de la Malgrange.